 - Local experience is a common filter used in Australia.
 In some cases ‘local’ may mean the state you are living in such as Perth or Melbourne for example.

-- Very labour intensive for applicants and Human Resources departments.
+- Very labour and Human Resources departments, check thatscleanmaids.com.

-- Limited ‘real’ knowledge about job.
+- Limited ‘real’ knowledge about the job.
 (If you don’t already work there or know someone who does, how do you know what the reality of that job will be?
-Online research can only give you the basics)
+Online research can only give you the basics) and need some help with your finance.

 How the hidden job market works:-